psmd-iberutaru/IfA-Smeargle/IfA_Smeargle/echo/readme.md

 [ (x1,y1) , (x2,y2) , (x3,y3) , ... (xn,yn) ]

 Each single pixel at those pixel coordinates (zero-indexed) will be flagged for masking.

+#### ECHO-381 Rectangle Mask

+This mask applies itself to rectangles defined by parallel lists of x-ranges and y-ranges.
+It is acceptable if these rectangles overlap.

+If only one rectangle is being made, the xy-ranges should be embedded as if to resemble parallel arrays.
+The program may be able to do it automatically, but it is best not to rely on such adaptation.
+Moreover, the xy-ranges should be referencing their values based on a 0-indexed data array.
+The rectangle masking is inclusive of the values provided.

+#### ECHO-382 Column Mask

+This mask applies itself to columns of pixels specified by a 0-indexed list.
+The list must contain all of the columns to mask; if it not contained, it is not masked.

+The specifications of the columns are given by its x-axis coordinate (again, 0-indexed).

+#### ECHO-383 Row Mask

+This mask applies itself to rows of pixels specified by a 0-indexed list.
+The list must contain all of the rows to mask; if it not contained, it is not masked.

+The specifications of the rows are given by its y-axis coordinate (again, 0-indexed).

 #### ECHO-398 Nothing